ShapeMoir\'e: Channel-Wise Shape-Guided Network for Image Demoir\'eing: Related Work

 \subsection{Image Restoration}

-Image restoration aims to reconstruct the original, clean and high-quality image from degraded versions.
-This task encompasses various processes, including image super-resolution (SR), image denoising, reducing JPEG compression artifacts and so on.
-A plethora of learning-based image restoration models~\cite{liang2021swinir,zamir2021multi,zamir2022restormer,zamir2021multi}, have gained popularity due to their impressive performance.
+Image restoration aims to reconstruct the original, clean and high-quality image from degraded versions, serving as a core task in computer vision and multimedia computing.
+This task encompasses various processes, including image super-resolution (SR)~\cite{jiang2016noise}, image denoising~\cite{chen2015advanced,yan2020depth,xu2023cur}, reducing JPEG compression artifacts and so on.
+A plethora of learning-based image restoration models~\cite{liang2021swinir,zamir2021multi,zamir2021multi}, have gained popularity due to their impressive performance.
 These models typically leverage large-scale paired datasets to learn mappings between low-quality and high-quality images, employing encoder-decoder structures~\cite{ronneberger2015u} or hierarchical architectures~\cite{sun2018moire,zhang2019deep}.
-Building upon pioneering works such ase SRCNN~\cite{dong2014learning} (for SR), DnCNN~\cite{zhang2017beyond} (for denoising), and ARCNN~\cite{dong2015compression} (for reducing JPEG artifacts), numerous CNN-based models~\cite{lai2017deep,zhang2018learning,wang2019learning} have emerged.
-These models enhance representational capacity by incorporating larger and deeper neural architectures, such as residual blocks~\cite{he2016deep}, dense blocks~\cite{huang2017densely}, and others~\cite{lai2017deep}.
+Building upon pioneering works such ase SRCNN~\cite{dong2014learning} (for SR), DnCNN~\cite{zhang2017beyond} (for denoising), and ARCNN~\cite{dong2015compression} (for reducing JPEG artifacts), numerous CNN-based models~\cite{lai2017deep,zhang2018learning,wang2019learning,guo2023modality} have emerged.
+These models enhance representational capacity by incorporating larger and deeper neural architectures, such as residual blocks~\cite{he2016deep}, dense blocks~\cite{huang2017densely}, and others~\cite{lai2017deep}. \jm{In recent years, transformer-based and attention-driven frameworks have further advanced the field.
+Restormer~\cite{zamir2022restormer} proposes a multi-Dconv head transposed attention mechanism tailored for image restoration, achieving state-of-the-art results on multiple benchmarks.
+Uformer~\cite{wang2022uformer} unifies transformer and U-Net architectures to improve global context modeling while maintaining efficiency.
+Guo et al.~\cite{guo2024mambair} introduces a simple but effective baseline, named MambaIR, which introduces both local enhancement and channel attention, yet surprisingly achieves competitive performance on several restoration tasks.
+Lin et al.~\cite{lin2024improving} maps the degraded images into textual representations for removing the degradations, and then convert the restored textual representations into a guidance image for assisting image restoration.

+However, while these methods target general image restoration tasks—such as image super-resolution, image denoising, and JPEG compression artifact reduction—the denoising types they address are mostly spatial-domain noises like Gaussian color image denoising~\cite{zamir2022restormer,guo2024mambair}, real image denoising~\cite{guo2024mambair}, deraining~\cite{wang2022uformer}, and deblurring~\cite{lin2024improving}.
+Although moiré patterns are also a type of noise, they are frequency-domain artifacts with unique structural characteristics and thus have not been effectively tackled by these existing methods.}